T is for Tiipoi

 I think this is a problematic question.
 I think of course canonically we would need to say this is what makes up Indian design, but I think that’s not a designers job to think about.
 I think we need to address the brief and the context that is in front of us without really thinking about bringing who we are into the thing actively, I feel that that happens unconsciously if we allow it.
 I feel indian design can be spoken about, but we need to have more exhibitions and curators putting together content that is original and looking at the Indian context before we end up defining what it is.

 I feel the middle class is the most exciting space in India and I don’t think we need to speed it up anymore than the rate at which this space is growing.
 I think it’s really exciting, the positivity, the questions and the outlook.
 This is the space that I hope designers will start to fill.
 I think there are too many expensive objects just sitting in galleries and hotels.
+Do you think there are enough creative voices out there changing the design landscape?

 Sure.
 They are all my friends, and I’m happy to be part of this little club.
 Aman Khanna who makes those ugly clay things you see everywhere, Nitin and Disney from Matterial/Immaterial, Ishaan Khosla who’s doing really cool things with his type craft project, Chinar Farooqi from Injiri, Sanket Avlani from Taxi Project, and Ajay Shah from Rubberband.